kozie/vagrant-dev/README.md

 $ git submodule update
 ```

-3. Run Vagrant and let it do it's magic
+3. Run Vagrant and let it do its magic
 ```Shell
 $ vagrant up
 ```